kkots/ggxrd_freecam/README.md

 - Home: reset roll and FOV to their default values;
 - Mouse wheel up: decrease FOV (field of view).
 This makes everything bigger;
 - Mouse wheel down: increase FOV (field of view).
 This makes everything smaller;

+Gamepad controls for when in freecam mode:

+- Left stick: look around;
+- D-pad: move camera around in space in the horizontal place;
+- Left and right triggers (PS calls them L1 and R1, Xbox calls them bumpers): move camera up or down;
+- Left and right triggers #2 (PS calls them L2 and R2, on Xbox they're the pressable thumbsticks): roll camera left or right;
+- PS triangle/Xbox Y: reset roll and FOV to their default values;
+- PS X-button/Xbox B and PS O-button and Xbox-X: change FOV;

 Controls can be configured - more about that in `Controls configuration` section.